Making the club work smarter, not harder

 Finding the right partner: Open Solutions

 Martin evaluated a number of systems before deciding on Open Solutions: “With any software, especially now with all the potential new opportunities that online and mobile technology can bring, we wanted a technology partner that could not only provide us with the systems we needed now, but the capability of helping us develop new ideas as well.”

-“With my IT background, what I really liked about Open Solutions was that when we asked about having something new that didn’t come as standard, they never say ‘No, we can’t.’, they say, ‘Let’s see what we can do.’
+“With my IT background, what I really liked about Open Solutions was that when we asked about having something new that didn’t come as standard, they never say ‘No, we can’t.’, they say ‘Let’s see what we can do.’
 If it’s an idea they think will benefit their other customers, they’ll do it.
 That’s led to our members being able to top up their bar cards online via their smartphones, wherever they are and at whatever time it happens to be.”

 Fully integrated membership, EPoS and card technology does so much more

-Online top up via a member’s smartphone
+Online top up via a member’s smartphone, paying subscriptions online

-“This capability also means they can pay their annual subscriptions online, or simply top up whenever they need to add more money to their account to pay for that table booking, an event or function, or the next round.
-They use their smartphone to go to our web-based membership portal, go into their account, use the online payment feature (Stripe) to pay another amount into their Henley RUFC account, and that’s it.”
+He continues: “This capability also means they can pay their annual subscriptions online, or simply top up whenever they need to add more money to their account to pay for that table booking, an event or function, or the next round.
+They use their smartphone to go to our web-based membership portal, go into their account, use the online payment feature (Stripe) to pay another amount into their Henley RFC account, and that’s it.”

 Streamlining the admin side of the club, and boosting spend per head

-Making it easy to pay in and top up means more money is being spent at the club by more members.
-And on the administrative side, things are equally switched on.
+Making it easy to pay in and top up means more money is being spent at the club by more members, and on the administrative side, things are equally switched on.

 With all the regulatory and RFU pressure on clubs to ensure that every relevant detail of their playing members is documented and auditable, the club’s new membership database software is proving ideal at capturing all the details required.

-What’s next for Henley RUFC’s members?
+What’s next for Henley RFC’s members?

 " I can now get all the information I need, and that makes it far more straightforward to manage a very active, busy club with over 1,000 members.
 That in turn means Farnham RUFC is on a very sound footing as a business as well as a club."